For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This further puts into question whether students are any better off studying for a degree than if they had decided to opt for an alternative to university, like an apprenticeship.

-The suggestions are fairly radical.
-What about the people who want to study the degrees that 'don't earn enough' because they have an interest in the subject?
+But what about the people who want to study a degree because they have an interest in the subject?
 Is it really appropriate to assess the value of a university education solely on earning potential?
+We have a more detailed guide on whether university is really worth it to help you make the right decision for you.

 Want a more detailed breakdown of graduate salaries?
 We've listed the average graduate earnings for every subject.